-- Payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle, such as any accounts payable and payroll accruals that may not have been resolved during the open period. - Operating leases or other contracts or commitments for future purchase of goods or services that have not yet been realized. - Interfund payables and loans (for details regarding interfund loans see Loans). - Liabilities of custodial funds. - Assessment debt without commitments. - 4.8.3.60 Governments should not report liabilities of fiduciary funds for which the government is not itself obligated.
-For example, a county would not report liabilities of special purpose districts. - 4.8.3.71 Proper classification of grant and loan transactions require the analysis of the underlying documentation.
+- Payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle, such as any accounts payable and payroll accruals that may not have been resolved during the open period. - Operating leases or other contracts or commitments for future purchase of goods or services that have not yet been realized. - Interfund payables and loans (for details regarding interfund loans see Loans). - Liabilities of fiduciary funds. - Assessment debt without commitments.

+4.8.3.60 Governments should not report liabilities of fiduciary funds for which the government is not itself obligated.
+For example, a county would not report liabilities of special purpose districts.

+4.8.3.71 Proper classification of grant and loan transactions require the analysis of the underlying documentation.
 For accounting purposes, the criteria for determining if a funding source is a grant (revenue) or loan (liability) is the existence of a note payable or loan contract.
 For annual report purposes, Schedule 09 should report all loans.
-Schedule 16 should report all federal grants, including grant loans that is, loans from federal granting agencies that have continuing compliance requirements as described in the Schedule 16 instructions.
-For this reason, federal grant loans will be reported on both the Schedule 09 and 16. - 4.8.3.81 A loan with a forgiveness clause is a contract that contains provisions for the loan to be forgiven if certain criteria is met.
-For example, a lender may provide a loan to a government to construct a building and allow for forgiveness of the loan if the building is used for low income housing for 40 years.
-Most loans with forgiveness clauses do not require any payments for a specified time, but some can require regular payments or interest-only payments.
-Transactions should be reported as loans if a note payable or loan contract is outstanding, even if the lender does not require payments and the loan includes a forgiveness clause that the government expects to eventually meet.
-Assets reported from loans with forgiveness clauses must be reported with a corresponding liability (loan payable) while the note payable or a loan contract is outstanding.
-Terms of these transactions need to be presented in the notes to the financial statements.
-The disclosures should include the assets acquired with the resources, conditions to be met for the transaction to become a grant, what circumstances require repayment, and the amount to be repaid (e.g., interest, appreciated value, etc.).
-When a government has satisfied the criteria for the loan to be forgiven, grant revenue can be recognized and the liability removed.

-A recoverable grant is a contract where the grantor can require repayment if the government fails to fulfill the requirements.
-Some recoverable grant contracts also require return of the appreciation in value of the asset as well as the original funding amount.
-Recoverable grants are non-exchange transactions and should be reported as revenue when the eligibility requirements are met.
-If the government has received a recoverable grant, the conditions for recoverability must be disclosed in the notes to the financial statements.
-The items requiring disclosure include: the asset the grantor has an interest in, the amount the grantor can require to be returned, and the conditions that trigger return of the grantor interest.
-There are occasions where a recoverable grant may have a promissory note included.
-In this case, the recoverable grant should be treated as a loan with a forgiveness clause.
+Schedule 16 should report all federal grants, including grant loans - that is, loans from federal granting agencies that have continuing compliance requirements as described in the Schedule 16 instructions.
+For this reason, federal grant loans will be reported on both the Schedule 09 and 16.